ppy/osu-wiki/wiki/Tournaments/DMX/3/en.md

 ## Organisation

-The DeltaMax's Mania Key Smasher is run by various osu!taiko community members.
+The DeltaMax's Mania Key Smasher is run by various community members.

 | Position | Member(s) |
 | :-- | :-- |